JackBJ23/Topo-GEN/README.md

 - **Optional:**
   - `dgm`: Persistence diagram for the first point cloud.
 If `None`, it will be computed.
   - `dgm2`: Persistence diagram for the true point cloud.
 If `None`, it will be computed.
-  - `device`: The device to use for computations.
-Defaults to `"cpu"`.
   - Additional arguments that control the topological functions.

 #### Output: